Clelo4/Note/Java.md

 ```

 For historical reasons, it permits null elements, but you should refrain from taking advantage of this, because null is used as a special return value by the poll and peek methods.

+# 17. Module

+# 18. IO

+## 18.1 IO Stream

+- Byte Stream vs Character Stream
+  - Byte Stream operate 8 bits data each time.
+  - Character Stream operate 16bit data echo time.

+- Buffered Streams
+  - Buffered input streams read data from a memory area known as a buffer; the native input API is called only when the buffer is empty.
+  - Buffered output streams write data to a buffer, and the native output API is called only when the buffer is full.

+# 19. Concurrency

+## Two main problems

+- thread interference
+- memory consistency errors.

+## synchronized instance methods and synchronized static methods are not the same

+- Synchronized instance methods acquire a lock on the object instance that the method is called on.
+- Synchronized static methods acquire a lock on the class object.

+> Note: call synchronized instance methods doesn't block the invocation of Synchronized static methods.

+## Reentrant Synchronization

+A thread can acquire a lock that it already owns.

+## Atomic Access

+- Reads and writes are atomic for reference variables and for most primitive variables (**all types except long and double**).
+- Reads and writes are atomic for all variables declared **volatile** (including long and double variables).

+## Using volatile variables reduces the risk of memory consistency errors

+because any write to a volatile variable establishes a happens-before relationship with subsequent reads of that same variable.

 # POJO